The Addams Family (1991 film): Plot

-Gordon grows closer to the Addams family, particularly the children Wednesday and Pugsley, whom he helps to prepare a swordplay sequence for a school play.
+Gordon, under the guise of Fester, grows closer to the Addams family, particularly the children Wednesday and Pugsley, whom he helps to prepare a swordplay sequence for a school play.
 Abigail had insisted that Gordon not attend the play, but after feeling deeply saddened by this, he attends anyway.
-After the play, Dr. Pinder-Schloss insists that "Fester" must once again leave, so the Addamses throw a large party with their extended family and friends, during which Abigail plans to break into the vault.
-Wednesday overhears Abigail and Gordon discussing the plan, and escapes them by hiding in the family cemetery.
+After the play, "Dr. Pinder-Schloss" insists that "Fester" must once again leave, so the Addamses throw a large party with their extended family and friends, during which Abigail plans to break into the vault.
+Wednesday overhears Tully and Abigail discussing the plan, and escapes them by hiding in the family cemetery.

 Tully learns that as the elder brother, Fester is the executor of the Addams estate and therefore technically owns the entire property.
 With help from the Addamses' neighbor Judge George Womack, whom Gomez has repeatedly infuriated by hitting golf balls into his house, Tully procures a restraining order against the family, banning them from the estate.
 Gomez attempts to fight the order in court, but Judge Womack rules against him out of spite.

 While Abigail, Gordon, and Tully try repeatedly and unsuccessfully to get past the booby trap blocking access to the vault, the Addamses are forced to move into a motel and find jobs.
 Morticia tries to be a preschool teacher, Wednesday and Pugsley sell toxic lemonade, and Thing—the family's animated disembodied hand—becomes a courier.
 Despondent, Gomez sinks into depression and lethargy.

 Morticia returns to the Addams home to confront Gordon and is captured by Abigail and Tully, who torture her in an attempt to learn how to access the vault.
-Thing observes this and informs Gomez, using Morse code, who then rushes to Morticia's rescue.
-Abigail threatens Morticia's life if Gomez does not surrender the family fortune.
+Thing observes this and informs Gomez, using Morse code.
+Gomez rushes to Morticia's rescue, and Abigail threatens Morticia's life if Gomez does not surrender the family fortune.

 Fed up with his mother's behavior and constant berating, Gordon turns against her.
-Using a magical book which projects its contents into reality, he unleashes a hurricane into the house, which strikes his own head with lightning and launches Tully and Abigail out of a window and into open graves dug for them by Wednesday and Pugsley.
+Using a magical book which projects its contents into reality, he unleashes a hurricane into the house.
+It strikes his own head with lightning and launches Tully and Abigail out of a window and into open graves dug for them by Wednesday and Pugsley.

-The movie ends with a coda, taking place seven months later at Halloween.
-The family states that Gordon was really Fester all along, and that the previously made-up story about Fester being found in the tuna nets after being lost in the Bermuda Triangle is true.
-They further state that Fester had suffered from amnesia the whole time and only recovered his memories after being struck by lightning.
+Seven months later at Halloween, it emerges that Gordon actually was Fester and really had gone missing in the Bermuda Triangle, where he was found and adopted by Abigail.
+However, Fester had suffered from amnesia the whole time and only recovered his memories after being struck by the lightning.
+Meanwhile, Margaret is now in a relationship with Cousin Itt, an Addams family relative.
 With the family whole again as they play "Wake the Dead", Morticia informs Gomez that she is pregnant.